-No priority plants were recorded in the Site, and it is considered unlikely the Site is suitable to support priority plants given it is primarily developed, sealed surface within an industrial setting.
-Species present within the Site were limited to creeping thistle, dandelion species, and buddleia.
+The Site was unvegetated.
+No priority plants were recorded in the Site, and it is considered unlikely the Site is suitable to support priority plants given the habitats present and the location within an industrial setting.

-Other habitats in the Survey Area include distinct parcels of modified grassland.
+Other habitats in the Survey Area include distinct parcels of modified grassland interspersed throughout the industrial urban setting, and a single parcel of introduced shrub.
 The modified grassland was maintained at a short height and no priority plants were identified.
+The introduced shrub comprised planted ornamental species.